 The Steam Dreams Rail Co is running a 3 week tour of New Zealand in Autumn 2021.
-See the online brochure for more info.
-This blog reveals how the 12 day research visit in October 2019 panned out.
+See the online brochure for more info or request a holiday quote here.
+This blog series reveals how the 12 day research visit in October 2019 panned out.

 “Would you like to go to New Zealand to do a site visit to scope out the Kiwi Explorer?”